UST-EDMM/edmm/edmm-core/src/main/java/io/github/edmm/plugins/azure/README.md

 # Azure Plugin

-## Notes
+For the Azure plugin we built an internal Java model to represent virtual compute resources and software extensions on top of them.
+By using a Java model, we easily can serialize it to a valid JSON document that Azure Resource Manager can process.

-* Creates one `VirtualNetwork` and one `StorageAccount` for the whole set of required `VirtualMachines`.
+We create one `VirtualNetwork` and one `StorageAccount` for the whole set of required `VirtualMachine` objects.
-* Creates one `Subnet` only.
+However, we only create one `Subnet` for all virtual compute resources.
-* Specifies `NetworkSecurityGroup` at the level of the `NetworkInterface` of individual `VirtualMachines`.
+Further, a `NetworkSecurityGroup` is specified at the level of the `NetworkInterface` of each individual `VirtualMachine`.
-* Creates a `SecurityRule` for every port required by applications hosted on the `VirtualMachine`.
+`SecurityRule` objects are created for every port required by applications hosted on the `VirtualMachine`.
+We therefore employ the visitor pattern to traverse the graph and find all required exposed ports.

-* Creates one `VirtualMachineExtension` for every artifact associated with the lifecycle operations of the components.
+As EDMM operations on components use artifacts to define installation steps, we create one `VirtualMachineExtension` for every artifact associated with the lifecycle operations of the components.

-* Support OS authentication using either a password or ssh.
+The plugin currently supports OS authentication to be either a password or SSH.